-The second phase of your training is a 12 week Fire Fighter Basic course at the Joint Services Fire School, Linton Military camp, near Palmerston North, that covers various aspects of rescue and firefighting including:
+The second phase of your training is a 13 week NZDF Fire Fighter Basic course at the Joint Services Fire School, Linton Military camp, near Palmerston North, that covers various aspects of rescue and firefighting including:

 - Urban Search and Rescue

-After graduating you will be posted to an Air Force base for 18 to 24 months for more consolidation and on the job training.
+Upon successful completion you’ll be classed as an ARFF Operator and posted to an Air Force base for 18 to 24 months as part of an ARFF team for more consolidation and on the job training.

-On successful completion of the Fire Fighter Basic course you will be required to complete induction and consolidation log books and attend a series of driving courses that include the 4 wheel drive light operators course, gain a Class 2 full driving licence, the 4 wheel drive heavy operators course, emergency response drivers course, pump operators course and airfield driving requirements.
+Other training includes a series of driving courses such as the 4 wheel drive light operators course, gaining a Class 2 full driving licence, and the 4 wheel drive heavy operators course.

-After this period you will return to the Joint Services Fire School for your intermediate trade training.
-This lasts for seven weeks and covers further aspects of your basic training plus:
+After this period you will return to the Joint Services Fire School for advanced trade training.
+This is conducted over seven weeks and covers advanced aspects of your basic training to include:

-- Lead a fire crew at an emergency incident
+- Lead a Fire Crew at an Emergency

 - Liquid, Petroleum and Gas fires